 - Magnetic resonance elastography and transient elastography.
 These newer tests look for stiffness in your liver caused by cirrhosis scars.
 Your doctor might use them instead of a liver biopsy, because they're less invasive.
 But they’re not yet widely available.

 During this procedure, your doctor first numbs the skin on your belly over your liver.
-Then, he places a thin needle through your belly into your liver and removes a small piece of tissue.
-He might use a CT scan, ultrasound, or other imaging method to guide the needle.
+Then, they place a thin needle through your belly into your liver and removes a small piece of tissue.
+They might use a CT scan, ultrasound, or other imaging method to guide the needle.

 The tissue sample goes to a lab.
 A lab tech looks at it under a microscope for signs of damage.
 A biopsy can diagnose cirrhosis and help your doctor learn the cause.